geovistory/ontome/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: New issues must first be validated by the development team.
+Please create a [discussion](https://github.com/orgs/geovistory/discussions) to report a new bug.
 title: ''
 labels: bug
 assignees: ''